Evidence for fast thermalization in the plane-wave matrix model

-Now that we have numerical evidence for thermalization we can ask questions about near-equilibrium configurations and how fast fluctuations decay.
-This information can be obtained from the autocorrelation function $\langle O(t) O^\dagger(t+a)\rangle$, where $O(t)$ is some classical gauge invariant observable.
+Now that we have numerical evidence for thermalization we can study near-equilibrium configurations and fluctuation decay rates.
+This information can be obtained from the autocorrelation function $\langle {\cal O}(t) {\cal O}^\dagger(t+a)\rangle$, where ${\cal O}(t)$ is some classical gauge invariant observable.
 This is an application of the fluctuation-dissipation theorem.
+This is averaged over $t$ well after thermalization.
 The simplest observables we can consider are of the form $\tr (X^1+iX^2)^L$.
-Similar traces are identified with graviton modes in ${\cal N}=4$ SYM theory \cite{M}: there, they are interpreted as having angular momentum $L$ along the dual $S^5$.
-Here, a similar interpretation can be used where $L$ denotes angular momentum in the $\widehat{12}$ plane of the $X$ variables.
-Higher $L$ correspond to higher spherical harmonics in the dual geometry.
-For $L=1$, as we have seen, the mode is decoupled, so the simplest non-trivial case will be for $L=2$, shown in Fig.~\ref{fig:autocorr1}(top).
-As can be seen from the figure, the autocorrelation for $L=2$ dies off quickly, faster than the natural external clock.
-It should also be noted that it oscillates in an interesting pattern, indicating that there are internal times for oscillation of the variable associated to the object we have built.
-Relative to these internal oscillations the autocorrelation function also decays quickly (at least to half value within 2 oscillations), so the associated vibration modes have a low quality factor, suggesting that the degrees of freedom are scrambling fast.
-In Fig.~\ref{fig:autocorr1}(bottom) we compare autocorrelations for higher $L$: we notice that the higher the $L$, the faster the autocorrelations decay.
-This is what is expected from black hole physics and the membrane paradigm of the horizon: when information crosses the membrane, it diffuses along the membrane until it becomes uniform.
-Diffusion happens first at short distance scales and cascades to large scales sequentially.
-This gives evidence for some approximate notion of locality in the angular directions even in the thermal regime.
+Similar traces are identified with graviton modes in ${\cal N}=4$ super Yang-Mills theory \cite{M}, where they are interpreted as having angular momentum $L$ along the dual $S^5$.
+Here, $L$ denotes angular momentum in the $\widehat{12}$ plane of the $X$ variables.
+Higher $L$ values correspond to higher spherical harmonics in the dual geometry.
+For $L=1$, as we have seen, the mode is decoupled, so the simplest non-trivial case will be for $L=2$, shown in Fig.~\ref{fig:autocorr1} (top).
+We can see that the autocorrelation for $L=2$ dies off quickly, with respect to the natural external clock.
+We also note that it oscillates in an interesting pattern, indicating that there are internal oscillation times of the variables associated with the thermalized system.
+Relative to these internal oscillations the autocorrelation function decays quickly (by half within 2 oscillations), so the associated vibration modes have a low quality factor.
+This indicates fast thermalization.
+In Fig.~\ref{fig:autocorr1} (bottom) we compare autocorrelations for higher $L$.
+We notice that the higher the $L$, the faster the autocorrelations decay.
+This is expected from black hole physics and the membrane paradigm of the horizon: when information approaches the membrane, it diffuses along the membrane until it becomes uniform.
+Diffusion happens first at short distance scales and then cascades to large scales.
+So this is evidence for an approximate notion of locality in the angular directions even in the thermal regime.

 {\em -- Acknowledgements. } DB would like to thank F. Dyson, D. Kabat, J. Maldacena, and H. Verlinde for discussions.
 Work supported by DE-FG02-91ER40618 (CA and DB) and DE-FG02-95ER40896 (DT).